survivejs/react-book/manuscript/03_webpack_and_react.md

 > npm i react-hot-loader --save-dev

-We also need to make our configuration aware of it so it can inject hooks webpack requires for the system to work.
+We also need to make our configuration aware of it so it can inject hooks Webpack requires for the system to work.

 **webpack.config.js**